illmatik12/illmatik12.github.io/_posts/2019-01-08-install-agensgraph-centos7.md

 ---
 title: "Install Agensgraph On Centos7 "
-date: 2019-01-08 10:09:28 -0400
+date: 2019-01-08 17:09:28 -0400
-categories: jekyll update
+categories: agensgraph centos
 ---
 Agensgraph is graph database management system based on the PostgreSQL.
-It supports Vertex, Edge(Node, Relationship) with flexible data type (JSON, properties) We can download it from source code or pre-built packages.
-You can easily install with following steps.
-But This guide is sample cluster se
+It supports Vertex, Edge(Node, Relationship) with flexible data type (JSON, properties) You can download it from source code or pre-built packages.
+And easily install with following steps.
+But this is sample cluster setting.So you need more settings about production level.

-btw.
+anyway.
 Let's start.
 ### Installation
 #### Install essential libraries (root)
 ```bash